CodeSammich/stuy-books/README.md

 ##### 5/27/16
 - Backend search engine function working properly
-- Search engine connected to some of the front end pages -Confirmation page functional and secure
+- Search engine connected to some of the front end pages
+* Confirmation page functional and secure

 ##### 5/26/16
 - Added remove functionality for backend databases